Image Formats

 PNG vs JPG: Which Image Format Should You Use?

 When working with digital images, choosing the right format can significantly impact file size, quality, and usability.
 PNG and JPG are two of the most common image formats, but they serve different purposes.
-Understanding these differences helps you make the right choice for each project.

 What is PNG?

-Best Use Cases for PNG:
+Best Use Cases for PNG

 • Logos and brand graphics